GT-RAIL/rail_object_detection/README.md

 1. Scene Query and Publishing the topic don't seem to work well together for some unfathomable reason.
 1. GPU tests have been inconclusive.
 Need to gather more data.
 1. Include the ability to download the weights files automatically from the `CMakeLists.txt` file
-1. Remove the reliance on absolute file paths in the C code
 1. There is plenty of room for better logging - I do most of mine using the debugger, so there aren't as many status print commands as normal
 1. There is a distinct lack of defensive programming against malicious (NULL) messages and the like.
 Beware.
 1. There are most probably some memory leaks that might accumulate over a long period of time.
 These should be fixed at some point.